 Hemp Oil Extract: Everything You Need To Know

-As cannabis and hemp become more extensively researched and widely available, we are starting to realize the true therapeutic power of these plants and their derivatives, like hemp oil extract.* But cannabis and hemp still generate a lot of confusion.
+As cannabis and hemp become more extensively researched and widely available, we are starting to realize the true therapeutic power of these plants and their derivatives.* But they still generate a lot of confusion.
+Today, we're clearing up the murkiness surrounding cannabis products, their differences, and the legality of taking them so we can focus on all the benefits of hemp oil extract as well as the ins and outs of buying and consuming it.*

-While there is still much to learn about these other compounds, researchers have discovered that whole-plant hemp extracts that contain these other compounds are more beneficial than isolated extracts that contain just CBD or THC.* This has been coined "the entourage effect."
+Researchers have discovered that whole-plant hemp extracts that contain these other compounds are more beneficial than isolated extracts of just CBD or THC, due to a phenomenon called "the entourage effect."*

 Different types of hemp oil.